watergis/docs/content/setups/installation/deploy_vectortiles/_index.en.md

   - [watergis/postgis2mbtiles](https://github.com/watergis/postgis2mbtiles): It creates `mbtiles` from PostGIS.
   - [watergis/mbtiles2pbf](https://github.com/watergis/mbtiles2pbf): It converts from `mbtiles` to `pbf(mvt)` tiles.

-This module uses [mapbox/tippecanoe](https://github.com/mapbox/tippecanoe) for producing mbtiles and uses [mbutil](https://github.com/mapbox/mbutil) to convert `mbtiles`.
+This module uses [mapbox/tippecanoe](https://github.com/mapbox/tippecanoe) for producing mbtiles.
 However, Narok water's GIS computer is Windows 10 Pro, so it is not easy to run `tippecanoe`, I developed `Docker` to create Mapbox Vector Tile.

 ### ii.
 [WASAC/vt approach] A case of WASAC, Rwanda (Recommended)
 If your coverage area is huge, I am afraid it is not easy to deploy thousands of vector tiles to Github pages.
 So you can use `WASAC` approach to deploy `mbtiles` first, then use `Github Actions` to extract vector tiles from your `mbtiles`.
 You can see the following repository for your reference.